zentryHQ/evalite/packages/evalite/readme.md

 > [!IMPORTANT]
 >
-> I strongly recommend implementing a caching layer in your LLM calls.
-This will keep your tests running fast and avoid burning through your API credits.
+> I strongly recommend implementing a caching layer in your LLM calls when using watch mode.
+This will keep your evals running fast and avoid burning through your API credits.

 ### Environment Variables